juanfrans-courses/advanced-gis/Fall_2015/Syllabus.md

+# Advanced GIS: A Seminar in Spatial Analysis
-# Advanced GIS - Fall 2015 - Syllabus
+## Fall 2015